On the equivalence between $\Theta_{n}$-spaces and iterated Segal spaces: Introduction

 \section{Introduction}

-Just as \icats{} (or $(\infty,1)$-categories) are a homotopical version of categories, where in additition to objects and morphisms we have homotopies between morphisms, homotopies of homotopies, and so forth, \emph{$(\infty,n)$-categories} are a homotopical version of $n$-categories.
-This means that they have $i$-morphisms between $(i-1)$-morphisms for $i = 1,\ldots,n$ and also homotopies between $n$-morphisms, homotopies of homotopies, etc. (or in other words, invertible $i$-morphisms for $i > n$), with composition of $i$-morphisms only associative up to a coherent choice of higher homotopies.
-There are now a number of good models for $(\infty,n)$-categories, but the two that have seen the most use so far are \emph{$n$-fold Segal spaces} and \emph{$\bbTn$-spaces}.
-Iterated Segal spaces were first defined in Barwick's thesis \cite{BarwickThesis}, building on Rezk's work on \emph{Segal spaces} \cite{RezkCSS}, and were later generalized by Lurie \cite{LurieGoodwillie}*{\S 1} to the setting of $\infty$-topoi; they are presheaves of spaces on the category $\simp^{n}$ satisfying iteratively defined ``Segal conditions'' and constancy conditions. $\bbTn$-spaces, which were introduced by Rezk~\cite{RezkThetaN} (no doubt influenced by Joyal's unpublished work on $\bbTn$-sets and Berger's description of $n$-fold loop spaces \cite{BergerWreath}), are similarly presheaves of spaces on categories $\bbTn$ that satisfy appropriate Segal conditions; in this paper we consider their natural generalization to $\infty$-topoi, which we will refer to as \emph{Segal $\bbTn$-objects} for clarity.
+$(\infty,n)$-categories are a homotopical version of $n$-categories.
+This means that they have $i$-morphisms between $(i-1)$-morphisms for $i = 1,\ldots,n$ and also homotopies between $n$-morphisms, homotopies of homotopies, etc.\ (in other words, invertible $i$-morphisms for $i > n$), with composition of $i$-morphisms only associative up to a coherent choice of higher homotopies.
+There are now a number of good models for $(\infty,n)$-categories; the two that have seen the most use so far are \emph{$n$-fold Segal spaces} and \emph{$\bbTn$-spaces}.
+Iterated Segal spaces were first defined in Barwick's thesis \cite{BarwickThesis}, building on Rezk's work on \emph{Segal spaces} \cite{RezkCSS}, and were later generalized by Lurie \cite{LurieGoodwillie}*{\S 1} to the setting of $\infty$-topoi; they are presheaves of spaces on the category $\simp^{n}$ satisfying iteratively defined ``Segal conditions'' and constancy conditions. $\bbTn$-spaces, which were introduced by Rezk~\cite{RezkThetaN} (no doubt influenced by Joyal's unpublished work on $\bbTn$-sets and Berger's description of $n$-fold loop spaces \cite{BergerWreath}), are similarly presheaves of spaces on categories $\bbTn$ that satisfy certain ``Segal conditions''; in this paper we consider their natural generalization to $\infty$-topoi, which we will refer to as \emph{Segal $\bbTn$-objects} for clarity.

-In \cite{BarwickSchommerPriesUnicity} Barwick and Schommer-Pries give axioms that characterize the homotopy theory of $(\infty,n)$-categories.
+In \cite{BarwickSchommerPriesUnicity}, Barwick and Schommer-Pries give axioms that characterize the homotopy theory of $(\infty,n)$-categories.
 They also prove that these axioms are satisfied in the case of $n$-fold Segal spaces and $\bbTn$-spaces, which implies that these two models are equivalent.
 Another comparison, which relates the two models directly in the setting of model categories, has been given more recently by Bergner and Rezk \cite{BergnerRezk2}.